kaifuchenlab/kaifuchenlab.github.io/2.team/index.md

 **Min Zhang, Ph.D.**
 8/2018 ~ 10/2020
 Min received a Ph.D. degree in Cell Biology from the National Laboratory for Microscale Physical Sciences, University of Science and Technology of China.
-Min quitted when the lab moved to Harvard.
+Min quitted when the lab moved to Harvard and is now a PI at the Zhejiang University.

 **Sen Zhu, Ph.D.**
 5/2019 ~ 10/2020